Rebuilding the former West Street Shelter Hall

 The listed wooden kiosk which was on the upper prom is being rebuilt and installed on the seafront near East Street.

-The work to rebuild the city’s seafront at West street is thanks to a £9 million investment award from the Department for Transport’s Highways Maintenance Challenge Fund.
+The work to rebuild the city’s seafront at West street was kickstarted by a £9 million investment award from the Department for Transport’s Highways Maintenance Challenge Fund.
 The total cost is likely to be at least £19m,funded from government grants, borrowing and council money.
 At February 2018 the projected completion date was autumn 2019, though this could shift, as working with very old buildings and uncharted ground is unpredictable.

 - Find out more about the Shelter hall traffic management

 - Find out about other development projects along the seafront